 The Learning Events Group is responsible for developing and co-ordinating a programme of events that facilitate inter-professional and inter-disciplinary learning.

-The Professional Practice Committee is a leading provider of clinical guidance and recommended procedures to the national and international audiology community.
+The Professional Guidance Group is a leading provider of clinical guidance and recommended procedures to the national and international audiology community.

 The BSA has a major role in leading and contributing to the national agenda for policies on research, education and clinical practice as well as being represented on a great many ventures